parnham/libniven/README.md

 $ make
 ```

-When building an application with niven you must link against libemergent,
-libniven and pthread.
+When building an application with niven you must link against libniven and pthread.